JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 There are three modules in a Kotlin Mobile Multiplatform project:

-* _Shared module_ is a Kotlin module that contains common logic for both Android and iOS applications.
+* _shared_ is a Kotlin module that contains common logic for both Android and iOS applications.
 It builds into an Android library and an iOS framework.
 Uses [Gradle](gradle.md) as a build system that helps you automate your building process.
-* _Android application_ is a Kotlin module that builds into an Android application.
+* _androidApp_ is a Kotlin module that builds into an Android application.
 It uses Gradle as a build system.
+  The _androidApp_ module depends on and uses the shared module as a regular Android library.
-* _iOS application_ is an Xcode project that builds into an iOS application.
+* _iOSApp_ is an Xcode project that builds into an iOS application.
+It depends on and uses the shared module as an iOS framework.
+The shared module can be used as a regular framework or as a [CocoaPods dependency](native-cocoapods.md) based on what you've chosen in the previous step in **iOS framework distribution**.
+In this tutorial, it's a regular framework dependency.

 ![Basic Multiplatform Mobile project structure](basic-project-structure.png){width=500}